kbardool/CarND-Advanced-Lane-Lines/Writeup-Advanced Lane Finding.md

 <img title="undistorted test1" alt="alt" src="./writeup_images/img_thresholding_test3_d1.png"
 style=" margin:1px 40px; width: 100%" />
-<figcaption class=caption>Example of lane pixel detection using the sliding window algorithm</figcaption>
+<p align="center">Example of lane pixel detection using the sliding window algorithm</p>
 <br>

 The X and Y coordinates of the selected pixels (red and blue pixels in image above) are the passed on to the line fitting process, <code class=redcode>fit_polynomial_v1</code> ( `common/utils.py`, lines 347-361).
 This routine calls `np.polyfit` to fit a second degree polynomial over the detected pixels.

 <img title="undistorted test1" alt="alt" src="./writeup_images/img_thresholding_test3_c.png"
 style=" margin:1px 40px; width: 100%" />
-<figcaption class=caption>Example of lane pixel detection and fitted polynomials</figcaption>
+<p align="center">Example of lane pixel detection and fitted polynomials</p>
 <br>

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 For lane detection on images, radius of curvature calculation is performed in  <code class=redcode>calculate_radius()</code> ( `common/utils.py`, lines 720-728):